BSatyaKishore/BSatyaKishore.github.io/about.md

 > There are very few problems that can't be solved through a suitable application of high explosives.

-### Publications
-1. Dilbert, Ratbert: "Effects of having a dog and a dinasaur in the same house", _Journal of Wierd Studies_
-2. Alice, Dilbert, Wally: "Efficient ways to deal with a dumb manager", _Conference of Frustrated Engineers_

-### Contact Me
+### Contact Us
-No thanks, I have enough problems of my own to deal with.
+No thanks, we have enough problems to deal with.
+But if you want to chat, email us at me@satya.solutions